Focus on First Generation Students

 - Identification of and solutions to barriers faced by first-generation students

-Submissions should be prepared in accordance with the MUJ Article Submission and Editorial Guidelines, and should be no more than 7,000 words, exclusive of abstract, tables, figures, references etc.
+Submissions should be prepared in accordance with MUJ’s instruction for authors, and should be no more than 7,000 words, exclusive of abstract, tables, figures, references etc.

 This issue is scheduled for publication in February, 2020.